Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Numerical Results

-{We incorporate the uncertainty-aware controller alongside the sampling procedure to solve the receding-horizon control problem defined in \eqref{eq:pa-control}.
-We evaluate three configurations: $m = 1$ (using only the estimated centerline), $m = 5$, and $m = 10$.
-In the latter two cases, multiple centerline realizations are used: one corresponds to the estimated centerline, while the remaining $m-1$ are obtained as a subset of centerline realizations sampled from a set of $N_{rep} = 100$ candidates, drawn with covariance $\Sigma_{\mathbf{\Theta}^k} = 0.1$.
-Using $D^k = \SI{0.1}{m}$, the valid set of candidates, {$CandidateList$} is constructed from these samples.
-Finally, the $m-1$ centerline realizations are chosen from this set as those with the highest Hausdorff distance from the estimated centerline.}
+We incorporate the uncertainty-aware controller alongside the sampling procedure to solve the receding-horizon control problem defined in \eqref{eq:pa-control}.
+We evaluate three configurations: $N_s = 1$ (using only the estimated centerline), $N_s = 5$, and $N_s = 10$.
+For $N_s > 1$, one realization corresponds to the estimated centerline, while the remaining $N_s-1$ are selected from the valid candidate set as those with the highest Hausdorff distance from the estimated centerline, prioritizing centerlines that exhibit the largest pointwise spatial deviation from the nominal estimate.